inigokintana/homelab-2-prod-ai-golden-path/1-IaC/README.md

 - Step 4 install Dapr with Helm with [OpenTofu Helm provider](https://search.opentofu.org/provider/opentofu/helm/latest)
 - All the kubectl apply commands in steps 5 and 6, install them with [OpenTofu Kubectl Provider](https://search.opentofu.org/provider/opentofu/kubernetes/v2.0.0)

+We are using shell script to help maintain userdata.sh as similar as install-in-WSL2.sh.

 Now, you can **go into any subfolder** of your convenience.
 Happy installation!!!